 How are the San Blas islands?

 The San Blas Islands, also known as the Guna Yala archipelago, are some of the most picturesque islands on the planet, yet that’s not their main attraction.
-What really makes the San Blas an amazing tourist attraction is the sea around them. the archipelago has the brightest, crystal clear water we have ever seen, with amazing snorkeling spots and endless picture opportunities.
+What really makes the San Blas an amazing tourist attraction is the sea around them.
+The archipelago has the brightest, crystal clear water we have ever seen, with amazing snorkeling spots and endless picture opportunities.

 In general, each island is tiny… and by tiny we mean, you can circle the island in less than 5 minutes!
-Some of them are a little bigger and some have like 20 meters of diameter and less one meter of altitude.
+Some of them are a little bigger, and some have like 20 meters of diameter and less than one meter of altitude.
 Most (if not all) have coconut trees, but when it comes to vegetation, that’s about it.

-Should I go to
+Should I travel to the

 The San Blas aren’t for everyone!
 Despite receiving many visitors, the islands aren’t prepared to mass tourism, and will never be.
 You’ll probably need to rough it up a bit, but that’s part of the adventure.